 - A frustrating experience with your product, ranging from a knowledge base that doesn’t adequately answer a specific question to a feature that doesn’t work as it is supposed to.

 Once you’ve identified these risks, it’s time to look at complaints as opportunities and take action — something we’ve covered in the next step.

 The final step in moving customers out of the passive category and converting them into highly satisfied Promoters is to strengthen, refine and improve your product or service to a point where the main barriers preventing Passives from giving a 9-10 score are no longer there.

 Because every customer has different needs, there’s no one-size-fits-all solution for turning all of your Passives into Promoters.
-However, by inviting their feedback, identifying issues and focusing on improving your product, you can increase your ratio of Promoters to Passives.
+However, by inviting their feedback, identifying issues, and improving your product, you can increase your ratio of Promoters to Passives.

 Don’t lose sight of the human connection

-Although not tackled as much as Promoters and Detractors, the Passives’ role to the success of your NPS campaign and business as a whole is undeniable.
-In this respect, it is very important for them to be regarded as merely an opportunity rather than be repaid with indifference, which, at its turn, would indirectly encourage Passives to join the rows of Detractors.
+Although not tackled as much as Promoters and Detractors, the Passives’ role in the success of your NPS campaign and business as a whole is undeniable.
+In this respect, it is very important for them to be regarded as merely an opportunity rather than be repaid with indifference, which, in its turn, would indirectly encourage Passives to join the rows of Detractors.

 Identify Promoters, Passives, and Detractors with Retently

 Retently makes sending customer surveys extremely easy, giving you the opportunity to find out what your customers really think about your brand and identify opportunities to develop and grow your business.

 Start by registering a free trial account and surveying your customers with no contract, credit card, or long-term obligation required.